kylebd99/PersonalWebsite/_pages/about.md

 Brief Bio
 ======
-I'm a 5th year PhD student at the University of Washington advised by Dan Suciu and Magda Balazinska.
+I'm an incoming assistant professor at Boston University, joining in the Spring 2026.
 Broadly, I'm interested in the intersection of databases, compilers, and tensor programming.
 In my work, I hope to make high performance computing accessible to domain experts through declarative programming coupled with automatic program optimization.
+Additionally, I work on an open-data project called [Govscape](govscape.net) that provides a modern search interface over millions of government PDFs.

 Not Work